-This process resulted in 61 areas of interest (AOI) with varying sizes, whereby each oblast included at least two AOIs (Fig. 2; Table A2).
-All-together, these 61 AOIs covered a total area of 13.496 km2.(Table S3) For simplicity, we will henceforth refer to each AOI as ‘city’.
+This process resulted in 61 areas of interest (AOI) with varying sizes, whereby each oblast included at least two AOIs (Fig. 1).
+All-together, these 61 AOIs covered a total area of 13.496 km2(see Supplementary Table S3).
+For simplicity, we will henceforth refer to each AOI as ‘city’.

 Satellite imagery collection and processing

-For each of the 61 cities described earlier, we used Maxar’s satellite imagery archive on the SecureWatch Platform which hosts pen-sharpened natural color images captured by several satellite sensors including GeoEye-1, WorldView-2, and WorldView-3.
+Reliable detection of small objects such as cars requires access to very-high resolution satellite images.
+Although there are a number of free satellite imagery providers (e.g., Sentinel data), they all come at the cost of coarser spatial resolution (> 10m).
+For this reason, we used pen-sharpened natural color images from the Worldview and GeoEye series of satellites operated by Maxar Corp, which currently provides images at a spatial resolution of up to 30 cm.

+.